diskuv/dkml-install-api/contributors/doc/components/WritingComponents.rst

     $ dkml-install-runner.exe --help

-A component can also have :ref:`StagingFiles` that will be available during installation (but not after), and can also have :ref:`StaticFiles` that will be installed directly to the final end-user installation folder.
+If a component has :ref:`StagingFiles` they will be available during installation (but not after).

+If a component has :ref:`StaticFiles` they will be installed directly to the final end-user installation folder.

 As a component author you will need to write a :ref:`ConfigurationModule` with methods like ``install_user_subcommand`` that will ``execute`` at